fkaiser/pingpong_tracker/README.md

 ![pendulum_ball](images_README/pendulum_ball.mp4)

 ## Track the ball via circular hough transform
 The [circular hough transform](https://en.wikipedia.org/wiki/Circle_Hough_Transform) tries to extract circles in imagery by process the image in a way that allows to associates circles in a image to an accumulator space that represents the 3D parameter space for circles.
-By doing so one can than effectively where the images are localized.
+By doing so one can than effectively where tell the circles are localized.
 Generally the steps of the circular hough transform involve the following:
 * Reduce noise on image e.g. with Gaussian or median blurring
 * Convert to gray scale image
 * Apply the Canny-edge detector
-* Vote the possible circles in the accumlator space
+* Vote the possible circles in the accumulator space
-* Local maxima in the accumlator space represent circles in the image
+* Local maxima in the accumulator space represent circles in the image

 OpenCV offers a direct implementation of the circular hough transform described in more detail [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/hough_circle/hough_circle.html).